tencent cloud

 }

-2. In the retry method of negativeAcknowledge, there is no default maximum retry count.
-However, it can be achieved by configuring the maximum retry count and the dead letter queue.
-In this method, after a message has been retried for the specified number of times, it will be delivered to the dead letter queue.
+2. Under the negativeAcknowledge retry mechanism, there is no maximum number of retries by default.
+However, this can be implemented by configuring the maximum number of retries and the dead letter queue.
+In this mode, when a message has been retried for a specified number of times, it will be delivered to the dead letter queue.

 Consumer<byte[]> consumer = client.newConsumer()